5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 ## About
 In October 2023, Intel discontinued [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html).
 A simple but super useful tool which allowed monitoring the CPU's behavior in a really elegant manner.
 It displayed all the relevant data inside a neatly desgined GUI (on macOS at least).

-But since the app is no longer comapatible with macOS 14 – you should *really* uninstall it prior to updating/upgrading to macOS Sonoma – and 11th Gen and newer Intel CPUs, they came up with a replacement.
+But the app is no longer comapatible with macOS and newer Intel CPUs (11th Gen+).
+In macOS 14.2 beta 3, Intel Power Gadget causes the CPU to freak out and run at 100% on all cores.
+So it's highly recommended to uninstal it via the included uninstaller, so the `EnergyDriver.kext` it uses is uninstalled as well.

-Intel introduced the Performance Counter Monitor (or: [PCM](https://github.com/intel/pcm)).
-This "glorious" new tool has no macOS app that you can simply download and run .
-Instead you have to jump through hoops to get it working.
+So as a replacement, Intel introduced the Performance Counter Monitor (or: [PCM](https://github.com/intel/pcm)).
+This "glorious" new tool has no macOS app that you can simply download, install and run.
+Instead, you have to jump through hoops to get it working.
 And on top of that: it runs in Terminal and doesn't really help you much with monitoring CPU frequencies since everything mostly consists of charts with stats – no graphs.

 Anyway, below you will find the instructions, to download, compile, install and run Intel PCM.